TormodLandet/Ocellaris/documentation/user_guide/install.rst

 **Singularity**

 Ocellaris is developed (mostly) using Singularity_ containers.
 Singularity containers do not require root access to run, and are supported on (some) HPC clusters.
+You can either pull a pre-built image from SingularityHub,

+.. code-block: bash

+  singularity pull library://trlandet/default/ocellaris:2019.0.2

-You can either convert the Docker CI container or use the Singularity build description described in the ``Singularity`` file inside the  containers_ subdirectory of the Ocellaris source code.
+ which will leave you with an ``ocellaris.sif`` file in the current director, or you you can use the build description described in the ``Singularity`` file inside the  containers_ subdirectory of the Ocellaris source code.
 To build a Singularity image from the master branch of Ocellaris run:

 .. code:: shell